michellejanosi/100-days-of-code/log.md

 **Today's Progress**: Learned conditional statements, logical operators, code blocks, and scope.

-**Thoughts**: Still learning the basics and getting reaclimated to programming logic.
+**Thoughts**: Still learning the basics and getting reacclimated to programming logic.
 Found this to be a fun simple project day.

 **Link(s) to work**:
 1. [Even or Odd](projects/even_or_odd.py)